pjbiggs/SING_aotearoa_2019/README.md

 xlab = "position (bp)", ylab = "sequencing depth")
 ```

-Your random section might show all kinds of things is detail, depending on your sample and the region.
-If you had a gene of interest, you might want to look at that.
+Your random section might show all kinds of things in detail, depending on your sample and the region.
+If you had a gene of interest, you might want to look at that too.
 Let's do that right now, and in fact this is a gene where some of the SNPs we are going to look at shorly can be found.
 This is the *atpA* gene:

 ```
 z <- GRanges("NC_014570.1",IRanges(11193,12716))